-Can My Business Really get a Great Website with some Simple Drag-And-Drop Tools?
+Can Your Business Really get a Great Website with some Simple Drag-And-Drop Tools?

 Your business needs a website.
-Sure, you can use Facebook and Pinterest and Instagram to communicate with your followers except you don’t control those platforms.
+You can use Facebook and Pinterest and Instagram to communicate with your followers.
+The problem is you don’t control those platforms.
 With your own website, you get complete control over your content, placement, and brand.
 Your website is where your potential and current customers can learn about you and your products and services, ask questions, get support, and so forth.

 Companies like Wix, Squarespace, and WordPress.com spend hundreds of millions of marketing dollars saying that with their platform, you just need to choose a theme, drag-and-drop in some pictures and design elements, write some marketing copy and you are done.

 The truth is, if you are starting a new business, your work goes way beyond your great business idea.
 You need to plan it out, write a business plan, get your licenses in order, find customers and build awareness for your business.
 You might need to source supplies or manufacturing.
 You might need to raise money.
 Do you have time to build a website yourself?

 Any “Easy Website Creator” is going to take time to learn to use.
 There are many visual templates to choose from and, speaking from experience, it takes practice to understand how best to communicate visually with a website.
 You will need to produce the photos and graphics for the site and make sure they are the best quality.
 You have to write your own marketing copy.

 Even after that, you need to become familiar with these additional jobs:

 - If you have a logo, get that sized properly on the pages (if you don’t have a logo, get it designed)